shannonpileggi/code-review-for-analysts/README.md

 1. Provide a team with a clear set of expectations and guidelines to follow before they submit code for review.
 2. Empower a team to learn how to review code.

+## Before any code is written

+* Make sure you (the person submitting the code) have a clear understanding of the request.
+A reliable way to do this is to write the specifications as you understand them and send your written description to the requester to confirm you are on the same page.
+* Check the associated project repository for existing code you can build upon.
+* Check the associated project repository for any open pull requests.
+If there are open PRs, assess if they contain either related work or work that could cause a downstream merge conflict.
+If so, discuss a plan on how to handle.

 ## Code review guidelines

 ### Is a review required?